On 1 March 2025, our changes to medicinal cannabis driving in Victoria took effect.

 In August 2023, the Victorian Government announced an 18-month medicinal cannabis driving trial to study the effects of medicinal cannabis products on driving performance.

-When this announcement was made, we argued that the timeline was too long and that patients would be left in limbo until after the next election.
-So, we spent months advocating for the government to provide an interim solution.
+We argued this timeline was too long and warned it would leave patients in limbo until after the next election.
+So, we spent months working on an interim solution.

-Our amendment to the Road Safety Act means that medicinal cannabis patients will no longer face an automatic loss of licence.
-To learn more about how the new law will operate, please see the FAQs below.
+Our amendment means medicinal cannabis patients no longer face an automatic licence loss.
+To learn more about the new law, please see the FAQs below.

 It’s important for drivers to know that it will still remain an offence for a medicinal cannabis patient to drive with cannabis in their system.

-The new law does not apply to a driver who is charged with driving whilst impaired.
-In that instance, the driver would be charged with Driving Under the Influence.
+The new law doesn’t cover drivers charged with impaired driving.
+In those cases, police will charge the driver with Driving Under the Influence.
 Our amendment does not apply to that charge.

 - issue a Traffic Infringement Notice (TIN) – which is an on-the-spot fine.
-As with other fines, the recipient is given an option to take the matter to court.
+Like other fines, recipients can choose to take the matter to court.

 - they may elect to issue a ‘Summons to Attend Court”.